TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 title: Caveats
 ---

-Luckily, for most use-cases, you can write modern, idiomatic TypeScript, and TSTL will produce transpiled Lua that will work flawlessly.
-In other words, you probably will not have to worry about the idiomatic quirks of Lua or the internal decisions that TSTL makes when converting code.
+TSTL aims to support almost all modern, idiomatic TypeScript without any modifications.
+In other words, you probably will not have to worry about the idiomatic quirks of Lua or other internal decisions that TSTL makes when converting code.

 With that said, TSTL does have some "gotchas" that you might run into.
 This page covers some of those edge-cases.